 Into the Spider-Verse won Best Animated Feature at the 91st Academy Awards.
 We recommend you start with this film because it reveals multiple versions of Spider-People coming together from multiple universes, aka the Spider-Verse.

-Long before Marvel and The Avengers and the MCU, this 2002 film was what superhero films hoped to be like -- successes with a great story.
-Directed by Sam Raimi, the film follows young Peter Parker (played by Tobey Macguire) as he develops super speed, strength, and the ability to produce webs and stick to walls after getting bitten by a genetically enhanced spider.
+Long before Marvel and The Avengers and the MCU, this 2002 film was what superhero films hoped to be like - successes with a great story.
+Directed by Sam Raimi, the film follows young Peter Parker (played by Tobey Maguire) as he develops super speed, strength, and the ability to produce webs and stick to walls after getting bitten by a genetically enhanced spider.
 The film also stars Kirsten Dunst as Mary Jane Watson and Willem Dafoe as the villain Green Goblin.

 Spider-Man 2 (2004)

 One of the most beloved superhero sequels sees Tobey Maguire return to take on his mentor Otto Octavius (played by Alfred Molina), who has transformed into Doctor Octopus following an experiment gone wrong.
 To make it harder for Parker this time around, his powers are failing him, and his relationship with Mary Jane is on the rocks.
 Sam Raimi returned to direct this film, too.

 The final film in Sam Raimi's Spider-Man trilogy is the most disappointing.
 It sees most of the series' main actors return, such as Maguire as Peter Parker, Dunst as Mary Jane, and James Franco as Harry Osborne.
 But, this time, Spider-Man is forced to face off against two foes: the dangerous symbiote Venom, who has attached itself to fellow journalist Eddie Brock (Topher Grace); and Flint Marko, a small-time thug who had a role in the death of Peter's uncle Ben.

 The Amazing Spider-Man (2012)